 The Department consists of the Light Division ("Tacoma Power"), Water Division ("Tacoma Water"), and Belt Line Railroad Division ("Tacoma Rail").
-The Water Division consists of two separate systems: the Regional Water Supply System and Tacoma Water.
 The Board serves as the sole policy board for the approval of most Department business.
 In the case of budgets, rates, bond issues, and system expansions, actions approved by the Board must also be approved by the City Council.